agentlang-ai/agentlang-docs/docs/tutorial.md

 ```

-Note that we have removed the `:PostedBy` attribute from `:BlogPost`.
+Note that the `:PostedBy` attribute from `:BlogPost` has been removed.
 Instead, each blog-post will be contained under the
 `:User` that create it.
-This is achieved by the `:PostsBy` "contains" relationship which declares the `:User` entity to be
+This is achieved by the `:PostsBy` *contains* relationship which declares the `:User` entity to be
-the "parent" of the `:BlogPost` entity.
+the *parent* of the `:BlogPost` entity.

 You might've noticed that the `:BlogPost.Name` attribute is now marked as `:id` - this
 was earlier marked as `:guid`.
 A `:guid` is globally-unique - only a single instance of `:BlogPost` with a particular name
 can exist in the whole system.
 An attribute marked as `:id` is also a unique-identifier - but its uniqueness is scoped under a
 parent entity-instance.
 In other words, more than one `:User` can create a `:BlogPost` with the same name, but only once.
 We also